 Building on the success of the recently opened Aloft Detroit at The David Whitney, the adaptive re-use project includes the restoration of the hotel’s exterior and a top-to-bottom renovation of the interior, while preserving elements of the Metropolitan Building’s original ornate lobby and mezzanine, and an outdoor patio on the 11th floor rear rooftop.

 Guests can fuel their day with the healthy Rise breakfast and wind down with the Relax evening wine reception – both complimentary.
 Spacious studios and one-bedroom suites offer a fluid design of modular furniture, fully equipped kitchens, the signature Heavenly® Bed and spa-inspired bathrooms.
-Hotel amenities include the Restore gourmet pantry, fast and ✅free WiFi, ✅complimentary bikes to borrow, and a state-of-the-art 24-hour fitness center and indoor swimming pool.
+Hotel amenities include the Restore gourmet pantry, ✅complimentary bikes to borrow, and a state-of-the-art 24-hour fitness center and indoor swimming pool.

 Located near Grand Circus Park, Element Detroit at the Metropolitan Building is in the heart of the City’s Entertainment District, just three blocks from both Comerica Park and Ford Field.
 Nearby attractions include Greektown, the Detroit Opera House, Fox and Filmore Theatres, as well as Downtown Detroit’s growing array of popular restaurants and bars.
 Detroit Metropolitan Airport (DTW) is less than half an hour away.